+The detection process of the sample with the metal piece is shown in Figure 5.

-E. Detection of Abnormal Wire Position
+2.5 Detection of Abnormal Wire Position

 For the detection of abnormal wire position defect, a measurement distance method based on pixel statistics is proposed.
 According to the distance between the wire and the vertical side of the metal claw, we can judge whether the position of the wire is abnormal.